federicofrancone94/Smaller-Data-Science-Projects/README.md

 Data taken from OECD.
 Models experimented: AR, MA, ARIMA, ARCH, GARCH.
 5. Custom Target Encoding Class
 Developing a custom Python Class to transform a categorical variable to a continuous, with several specific criteria to avoid overfitting.
+6. Experiment on a Custom Model Stacking: "Intelligen Voting"